 SIGNING AND RATIFICATION OF THE GLOBAL STANDARD 6

 The Global Digital Literacy Council (GDLC) has dedicated more than 15 years of hard work to the creation and maintenance of worldwide standards in digital literacy.
 The Council was organized in 2003 and has met several times to define the relevant skills and knowledge required for a comprehensive standard within digital literacy.
 As technology changes, so does workplace requirements and academic needs, accentuating the importance for a global standard and its need to evolve.
-For this reason, the Council forms on a semi-regular basis to review, update, and ratify changes within the existing Global Standards (GS5) for digital literacy.
+For this reason, the Council forms on a periodically to review, update, and ratify changes within the existing Global Standards (GS5) for digital literacy.

 Other assessment and certification programs have broad geographic reach, but without a rigorous, validated development process to review testing measures, those programs fail to qualify as objective standards that could confidently be applied across school districts, secondary institutions, or nationwide education initiatives.
 The IC3 certification is the product of a well-documented developmental process that has been psychometrically validated.
 It combines the needs of a consistent delivery platform and data management system, to ensure the highest standards are met, regardless of where you live.